 How Much Does Public Relations Cost?

-Too many entrepreneurs want short cuts, freebies and miracles.
+Too many entrepreneurs want short cuts, freebies, and miracles.
 I am amazed by the number of business people I have met who truly believed they did not need to spend one dollar on marketing or PR because the product/idea/service was so great, it would simply sell itself.
-I have met business owners who spent half a millions on a whim acquiring space, renovating it, stocking product and setting up shop without budgeting anything for marketing, advertising or promotion.
+I have met business owners who spent half a million on a whim acquiring space, renovating it, stocking product and setting up shop without budgeting anything for marketing, advertising or promotion.

 I have seen the same businesses flounder or worse, fail.
 “Why, why, why,” I cry to the heavens, “did that person not budget for marketing?”
 Did they not have a real business plan?
 Are they arrogant?
 Or did they simply think promoting their business through real communication with their customers was free?

 Well, to tell the truth, I still have no idea why this happens, but I can say that if you want to succeed, you will need to shell out a few clams.
 I am not saying you have to hire me, but you need to hire someone or do it yourself.
 Need some help, but are not sure of the numbers?
 I have done the easy math for you.
 And brace yourself, they all have commas.

 Straight from Salary.com, here’s what it will cost you to hire a Public Relations Director as a full-time employee (this does not include office space, supplies, taxes or benefits): $84,000 to $185,000, with the national average being over six figures.

 Now, let’s just say you live in a tiny town; you might get away with hiring a PR person for $40,000 in salary alone.
 At the very lowest range, that is about $19 per hour.
 So why do some people expect to pay $400 for a full “campaign” (yeah, I am talking to you Elance lovers)?

 I understand shopping on price – but you have to pay something – and you won’t like this, but when it comes to PR, you get what you pay for.